cucapra/latte/web/content/_index.md

 - Retrospectives on past efforts on tools, languages, and techniques for accelerator design
 - Calls for solutions to open challenges in the area (questions without answers)
 - Demonstrations of real systems (to be shown off in a live demo at the workshop)
+- Overviews of open-source projects, even when the novelty with respect to proprietary alternatives is limited

 ### Position Papers